xhs/Schemode/README.md

-Scheme firmware for XonnectIO node
+Scheme firmware for XonnectIO node, inspired by picobit and microscheme.